udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/iOS-Web-Developer-Nanodegree/README.md

 In summary, before starting the iOS Developer Nanodegree, you should have a strong understanding of programming concepts like variables, if statements, loops, functions, and classes.
 Additionally, you should have a basic understanding of Git and GitHub, specifically how to: clone a branch, fork, and create a new repository.

-If you find you need to brush up on any of these subjects, you can take the following courses on Udacity to prepare:

 ###What gaps may need to be filled in from the Intro to Programming Nanodegree?